 We will have stopped in several small towns and learned their stories.
 We will have made them our stories, and carry them with us because stories are more important than things.

+We completed our sail trip and share our insights with you in our article here.
 I look forward to having you onboard and invite you to lend your voice to the story.
 Follow me here on Alluring Travel Magazine, Facebook, or Instagram.